30 Ways to Feel Better About Your Body Instantly

 You can feel great about yourself before stepping on it, then after seeing the number that pops up, your body image can instantly shift for absolutely no reason.
 When it comes down to it, numbers are just numbers and you don't need them to track your progress.
 Instead, go off of how much your workouts are improving, how strong you feel, and all those muscles starting to make an appearance.
 And for more ways to shed some pounds, check out the 20 Science-Backed Ways to Motivate Yourself to Lose Weight.

-Yep, even if it’s just for you.
+Yep, even if it's just for you.
 When you take the time to pick out lingerie you feel sexy in, that confidence will make you glow.
-Plus, unlike buying cheap bras and underwear that are almost always unflattering, invest in quality items that fit your body perfectly so you’ll feel like your best self the instant you put them on.
-For ideas on what garments to pick up, try out any of the 11 Lingerie Sets You’ll Both Love.
+Plus, unlike buying cheap bras and underwear that are almost always unflattering, invest in quality items that fit your body perfectly so you'll feel like your best self the instant you put them on.

 Wear sleek, dark colors.